 In addition to base salary, the Company may award executives with short term incentive awards in the form of an annual cash bonus or Stock Awards which are intended to provide them with short-term incentives and to reward them for their yearly individual contribution and performance of personal objectives in the context of overall annual corporate performance.
 Typically, the amount is not pre-established and is at the discretion of the Compensation Committee and executives have a target compensation range which is calculated as a percentage of salary.
 Payouts may be determined based on the achievement of corporate and individual performance goals, where applicable.
-For 2021, short-term incentive compensation provided to executives was divided between the payment of annual cash bonuses and vested RSU Awards.
+For 2024, short-term incentive compensation provided to executives was divided between the payment of annual cash bonuses and unvested RSU Awards (each a "2024 STI RSU Award") which will vest in one year from the grant date.